airpair/git-powered-collaborative-blogging/post.md

 ### 1.2 In this post

-`touch README.md`

-**Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers at large needed a Git powered community blogging system.
-In **Section 3** I'll describe what our first implementation looks like, including the technicalities of how we pieced it together.
-Finally, **Section 4** will summarise and lead into our *$100,000 Writing Competition*.
+**Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers at large needed a Git powered community blog-like system.
+In **Section 3** I'll describe what our implementation looks like and how we pieced it together.
+Finally, **Section 4** will summarise what we hope to achieve and lead into our ***$100,000 Writing Competition***.

 ### 1.3 Social Authoring.
 What's in it for you?

-`touch Why-write-on-AirPair.editorconfig`

-Here's some pros we think you'll love.
-We'll explore each in more depth, further down:
+Here's some pros we'll explore in more depth, further down:

 **For readers**

-- More proofed, comprehensive and up to date technical content than ever before.
+- More proofed, comprehensive and up to date content than ever before
-- Clear quality signals from our review system that a post is worth reading.
+- Clear quality signals from our review system that a post is worth reading
-- Ability to **contribute** in small nuggets, without a comprehensive understanding required to author a whole post.
+- Ability to **contribute** small nuggets, without a comprehensive understanding required to author a whole post

 **For authors**

-- Crowdsourced help improving your materpieces.
-- Exposure to significantly more readers than publishing on your own.
+- Exposure to more readers than publishing on your own
-- Higher percentage of readers giving you feedback.
+- More feedback
+- Crowdsourced help improving your posts
-- A forum to introduce, bounce and evolve new ideas before they become public.
+- A forum to bounce and evolve whacky ideas before they become public
-- Instant recognition for great work, without aquiring any prior social following.
+- Instant exposure for great work, without aquiring a prior following

 ### 1.4 Getting your hands dirty

-`touch getting-started.man`

 - [Starting a post](/posts/new) is a piece of cake.
 - Forking is as easy as hitting the orange 'Fork this post' button in the right rail.
 Try it :)
-- All new posts are forkable, previous authors need to enable the fork button to appear.
-- The [Posts in community review](/posts/in-community-review) page shows posts waiting for feedback before publishing.
+- Review posts waiting for feedback anytime from the   [Posts in review](/posts/in-community-review) page.

 <!-- *TODO mention sharing and put share widget here* -->

-### 1.5 WhenIdeasHaveSex('AirPair', 'GitHub');

-`git commit "Developer Authoring Tools Intro" -m`

-Our new Git powered Posts section is aimed to enable wikipedia-like  collaboration on more consolidated, refined and clearly expressed long form technical content than ever before.
-We all experienced the transformation journey GitHub took us on by ushering in the era of Social Coding.
-Now we'd like to reuse what they built mixed with a little AirPair spice and build out community based around passion for sharing developer knowledge and learning from one another.
+#### 1.5 Bookmark this post

-On behalf of the AirPair team, we hope you like what you've seen so far and are wanting to read on.
-You might consider using AirPair's bookmark feature if you'd like to return to this post later - it is a lengthy read!
+We hope you like what you've seen so far and are wanting to read on.
+You might consider using AirPair's bookmark feature for an easy way to return to this post later - *it is a lengthy read!*

 ## 2 Why Build Git Powered Publishing?

-`mkdir inspiration`

 While writing this post, I keep thinking: